uyuni-project/sumaform/README_ADVANCED.md

   name = "suma31pg"
   version = "3.1-stable"
-  // see modules/libvirt/suse_manager/variables.tf for possible values
 }
 ```

-NOTE: `stable` name has been chosen as continuity with the 3-branch as it will target the final release of SUSE Manager 3.1
+Note that the version is called `stable` in continuity with the existing naming schema because it will target the final release of SUSE Manager 3.1.
-However, as the time of writing, target version is in Alpha.
+However, at the time of writing, this version is still in alpha.